Skip to content ↓

 • Work alongside experienced staff and gain job-specific skills, both of which may lead to quicker job progression than for other employees.

-• Earn a wage while they learn and increase their long-term earning prospects ("The average lifetime wage of an apprentice is over £100,000 more than those who go straight into employment".
+• Earn a wage while they learn and increase their long-term earning prospects.

 • Study towards a related qualification.

-Apprenticeships take 1 to 4 years to complete depending on their level, and go from the equivalent of GCSEs up to postgraduate degree level.
+Apprenticeships can take up to 6 years to complete depending on their level, and go from the equivalent of GCSEs up to postgraduate degree level.

-For a good overview of what an apprenticeship is, see the Prospects website guide to apprenticeships here: https://www.prospects.ac.uk/jobs-and-work-experience/apprenticeships/what-is-an-apprenticeship
+For a good overview of what an apprenticeship is, how to find one, and why you might consider this pathway, see:

-Please note: the Department for Work and Pensions (DWP) does not classify apprenticeships as "approved education or training" as it is paid employment.
+(Please note: the Department for Work and Pensions (DWP) does not classify apprenticeships as "approved education or training" as it is paid employment.
 Therefore, apprentices' parents are ineligible for Child Benefit, Child Tax Credit and Universal Credit for the apprentice.
 For any questions on this, please contact DWP.
+The impact on lifetime earnings for apprenticeships can easily offset this, but it is something to be aware of.

 Where to search for an Apprenticeship